cortexproject/cortex/docs/guides/running.md

 The standard replication factor is three, so that we can drop one replica and be unconcerned, as we still have two copies of the data left for redundancy.
 This is configurable: you can run with more redundancy or less, depending on your risk appetite.
+By default ingesters are not aware of availability zones.
+See [zone aware replication](zone-replication.md) to change this.

 ### Schema